 After identifying what matters the most to you, schedule a time to take action and make sure you have a basic estate plan in place.

 2) Get your financial documents organized.
 First, try to locate important retirement account information for 401(k) plans, IRAs, brokerage accounts, etc. Then, make sure you have account information for bank accounts.
 Take time to consolidate life insurance policy information and any old estate planning documents such as wills, trusts, powers of attorney or living wills that you haven’t reviewed recently.
 It’s also important to keep a list of online account passwords and digital assets in a convenient location.

 3) Evaluate your overall financial wellness.
-Start by completing a net worth statement that includes a list of your assets and liabilities.
+Start by completing a net worth statement (click here to download a net worth statement worksheet) that includes a list of your assets and liabilities.
 This step also involves reviewing your life insurance to ensure it covers your family’s potential needs for income, future education expenses and the costs of settling an estate.
-For more information see Ways to Track Your Financial Wellness in 2016.

 Once your estate plan is set, take some time to consider the beneficiary designations, share those plans with everyone and update it as major life events occur.